VitionVlad/ShadowTech/README.md

 same scene, but one with normal colors, another with inversed
 # objtoClass
 this is a simple tool to convert obj file to java file, ready for use, works really simple.
+# ppmtoClass
+same thing as objtoclass but for ppm images